technofocus-pte/fortifydatasecpurvwdepth/Lab Guides/Lab-02/Lab 2 – Managing Trainable Classifiers-TF-v9July2025.md

 ## **Objectives**

-- Create a trainable classifier in Microsoft Purview.
+- Create a trainable classifier to identify and categorize typical data stored in selected SharePoint sites.

-- Select SharePoint sites containing positive and negative sample content for training.

-- Configure classifier settings to identify Contoso-specific company data.

-- Initiate training for automated data classification based on real organizational content.

 ## Exercise 1 – Creating a trainable classifier